in

 • Remove basal shoots and plant them like cuttings.

-Centranthus Varieties to Grow
+Centranthus varieties to grow

 • Centranthus ruber var. albus has white flowers.